-Chinese Kuding tea is also known as ‘Bitter Nail Tea’ and is a very bitter tasting Chinese infusion made from several different species of plants.
-The most common plants used to make kuding tea are Liqustrum robustum, which is a type of tax tree, and Ilex Kaushue, which is a species of holly.
+Chinese Kuding tea is also known as ‘Bitter Nail Tea’ and is a very bitter tasting Chinese infusion by twisting and combining different species of plants together.
+The most common plants used to make kuding tea are Liqustrum robustum, which is a type of wax tree, and Ilex Kaushue, which is a species of holly.

 The leaves are twisted into a rather fancy spike shape, and as the name implies, the tea tastes rather bitter.